Frequently asked questions (FAQs)

-The software will run on fairly modest hardware - a number of PubMLST mirrors have been set up on virtual machines with 1 processor core and 4 GB RAM.
-This should be considered an absolute minimum specification though.
+The software will run on fairly modest hardware.
 For an installation with only local users, the following minimum is recommended:

 As usual, the more RAM that is available the better.
 Ideally you would want enough RAM that the whole database(s) can reside in memory (an approximation is roughly twice the total size of your contigs), although this is not absolutely required.